jurriaan/aico/README.md

   aico last | delta
   ```

-- **Transparent State.** There is no hidden state or magic.
-The entire session—context files, chat history, and model configuration—is stored in a single, human-readable `.ai_session.json` file in your project's root.
-You can inspect it, edit it, or even version-control it.
+- **Transparent State.** There is no hidden state or magic. `aico` supports two human-readable session formats:
+  - Legacy: a single `.ai_session.json` file in your project's root containing the entire session.
+  - Shared-history: a tiny pointer file (`.ai_session.json`) that references a lightweight session view (`.aico/sessions/*.json`) and a sharded, append-only history log (`.aico/history/`).
+This enables git-like branching via views while keeping all data inspectable and versionable.

 - **Focused on Code Modification.** The `aico gen` (`generate-patch`) command is optimized to produce standard unified diffs, making it ideal for refactoring, adding features, or fixing bugs directly from your terminal.